Ivan-Montes/nano-bestiary/README.md

     http://localhost:8081

 A good way for checking the JWT generation and validation flow, is to review **[this article](https://adictosaltrabajo.com/2023/06/29/securizacion-aplicacion-oauth-2-spring-authorization-server-spring-resource-server/)**.
-A key difference in my development is that you can register a user using the same microservice at **http://localhost:9000/register**.
+A key difference in my development is that you can register a user using the same microservice oauth2-server at **http://localhost:9000/register**.
 Here is an example of the info you need to send:

 ```
 {
   "name":"Nico",
   "lastname":"Macguffin",
-	"email":"nMacguffin@dom.eu",
+  "email":"nicomacguffin@dom.eu",
   "password":"passpasspass"
 }
 ```
+On the other hand, the protected URL that requires JWT is waiting in the rest of microservices at http://{host}:{port}/actuator/metrics

 If you want to test the project in a Kubernetes environment, you can use the contents of k8s-manifest folder.
 The manifests are configured for development profile, so you need your IDE to deploy the microservice infrastructure.
 You can run all manifest files with: